-'This exhibition…bursts into colour and physical form in the work of textual artist Stephen Raw and Duffy’s poems…and is a wonderful combination of visual, verbal and audio pleasures.'
-SCOTTISH POETRY LIBRARY
+'This exhibition bursts into colour and physical form in the work of textual artist Stephen Raw and Duffy’s poems . . . and is a wonderful combination of visual, verbal and audio pleasures.'

-'Poetry for the Palace' - now closed - was a show about Poets Laureate including the present incumbent, Carol Ann Duffy.
-Stephen's artwork illuminated 12 of her poems which were exhibited in the magnificent Queen's Gallery of the Palace of Holyroodhouse (7 August - 2 November 2104).
+'Poetry for the Palace' was an exhibition about Poets Laureate including the present incumbent, Carol Ann Duffy.
+Stephen's artwork illuminated 12 of her poems which were exhibited in the magnificent Queen's Gallery of the Palace of Holyroodhouse in 2104.

 Click on this link for a short video about a few of the pieces in the exhibition: